Better Utilizing Investments to Leverage Development: Funding history

+The annual grant programs from 2009 through 2017 were generally referred to as TIGER I, TIGER II, etc. though TIGER IX.
+The program was then renamed as BUILD for 2018, and renamed as RAISE for 2021.

-TIGER I (2009)
+TIGER (2009–2017)

 U.S. Secretary of Transportation Ray LaHood announced the TIGER discretionary grants program on February 4, 2009.
 Lana T. Hurdle, deputy assistant secretary for budget and programs, and Joel Szabat, deputy assistant secretary for transportation policy, co-chaired the team responsible for selecting projects and monitoring spending.
 Out of nearly 1,400 applications who collectively submitted $60 billion in applications, the Department of Transportation was only able to award $1.5 billion in TIGER grant funds to a just 3% of applicants—51 innovative projects.

-TIGER II (2010)

 The U.S. Departments of Transportation and Housing and Urban Development, and Related Agencies Appropriations Act for 2010 made $600 million available for transportation infrastructure investment.

-TIGER III (2011)

 On June 30, 2011, Secretary LaHood announced that nearly $527 million would go towards the third round of TIGER fund disbursal.
 On December 15, 2011, that $511 million from the TIGER grant program would fund 46 transportation projects in 33 states and Puerto Rico.

-TIGER IV (2012)

-The fourth round of TIGER funding—close to $500 million—went to 47 transportation projects in 34 states and the District of Columbia.
+In 2012, the fourth round of TIGER funding—close to $500 million—went to 47 transportation projects in 34 states and the District of Columbia.
 For fiscal year 2012, Democratic districts won projects that concern ports, multimodal transport, and freight rail transport; receiving 24% of total funds, rural areas also performed strongly.

-TIGER 2013

 Although federal funding no longer referred to the funding allocations as TIGER grants, the US DOT continued to allocate these funds according to the same formula and continued to use the TIGER name.
 In 2013, 51 projects received TIGER funds, totaling approximately $458.3 million.

-TIGER 2014

 In 2014, the US Congress appropriated $600 million for TIGER funds.
 The US DOT received 797 applications requesting more than $9.5 billion.
 Seventy-two capital and planning projects in 46 states and the District of Columbia were selected for funding that totaled more than $584 million.

-TIGER 2015

-The seventh round of TIGER grants generated 625 applications requesting $9.8 billion worth of projects; of those projects, 60 were road projects, 18 percent were transit projects, and eight percent were rail projects, and port and bicycle and pedestrian projects made up six percent of the total.
+In 2015, the seventh round of TIGER grants generated 625 applications requesting $9.8 billion worth of projects; of those projects, 60 were road projects, 18 percent were transit projects, and eight percent were rail projects, and port and bicycle and pedestrian projects made up six percent of the total.

+In 2016, the eighth round of grants awarded 40 capital projects to 32 states plus two American territories.

+In 2017, the ninth round of grants awarded 41 capital projects to 43 states.